 The game was well received and is actually a really solid platform game.
 It sold well enough to warrant not on a sequel, but also a spin-off game called Zero The Kamikaze Squirrel.

 Amiga, Atari ST, Amstrad, PC, Game Boy

-The game Titus The Fox is a side scrolling platform game.
+The game Titus The Fox is a side-scrolling platform game.
 The basic idea is that you need to save your girlfriend Suzy.
-You method of attack is similar to Super Mario Bros 2 in that you can pick up bad guys and throw them.
+Your method of attack is similar to Super Mario Bros 2 in that you can pick up bad guys and throw them.
 This mechanic is also used to stack things up in order to reach higher levels.

 Super Nintendo, Sega Genesis, Sega CD

 Ah Radical Rex.
-This is a typical example of a game that is trying so hard to create a character with a attitude similar to Sonic The Hedgehog, but failing.
-They tried there very best to make him as bad ass as possible.
-He has a bunch of attacks and he even has a skateboard as he progresses through a variety of side scrolling levels to save his land.
+This is a typical example of a game that is trying so hard to create a character with an attitude similar to Sonic The Hedgehog, but failing.
+They tried their very best to make him as bad ass as possible.
+He has a bunch of attacks and he even has a skateboard as he progresses through a variety of side-scrolling levels to save his land.